 While you don’t have to have interlude music during your ceremony, it may be necessary play music during a particular ritual or to transition from one portion of the ceremony to another.
 Interludes can also be a nice addition if you have a friend or relative with musical talent who you would like to perform during the ceremony.
 Interlude songs are usually have an ultra-romantic and emotional feel.
 Some examples include: “Ave Maria” by Schubert and “In My Life” by The Beatles.

 You’re married, and it’s time to celebrate!
 The recessional song should be very upbeat and joyful to help lead guests into the celebration to follow.
 You can even be a little cheeky and humorous if you so desire.
-Some recessional songs you might enjoy include: “Love on Top” by Beyonce, “Ode to Joy” by Beethoven, and “I Do” by Colbie Caillat.
+Some recessional songs you might enjoy include: “Love on Top” by Beyonce, “Ode to Joy” by Beethoven, "Wedding March" by Mendelssohn, "Marry You" by Bruno Mars, and “I Do” by Colbie Caillat.

-Guests may linger for a bit after the ceremony ends, so you’ll want to have a few songs lined up to be played after the recessional.
-These songs should have a similar celebratory feel to your recessional song.
-Examples include: “Beautiful Day” by U2, "Here Comes the Sun" by The Beatles, and “I’m a Believer” by Smash Mouth.
+Guests may linger for a bit after the proceedings ends, so you’ll want to have some wedding ceremony music lined up to be played after the recessional.
+The postlude songs should have a similar celebratory feel to your recessional song.
+Examples include: “Beautiful Day” by U2, "Here Comes the Sun" by The Beatles, and “Happy" by Pharrell Williams.